 Manage Windows, iOS, and Android devices as well as specialist industry devices and IoT equipment with this system, so it isn’t just capable of controlling phones and tablets, but also non-standard devices on Linux operating systems.

 Configure your devices in bulk with MobiControl and perform other device management functions en masse.
 Get remote access to individual devices, get screen views, and run programs remotely to fix problems.
 You get remote lock and remote wipe capabilities to deal with lost or stolen phones.

 You can opt to enroll the entire mobile device in the MDM or restrict network access to specific apps, leaving the user-owned devices available for out of hours private use.
 The SOTI software includes a specialist browser for client devices that gives access to apps and incorporates system encryption.
 Create groups of devices and apply different rules to each, making different packages of apps available to each group.

 Mobile content management is implemented by a module called SOTI hub that selectively grants access to centrally stored files and logs all file access.

 SOTI MobiControl is a very comprehensive MDM.
 The only key MDM feature that this package lacks is the ability to track and control mobile data and call plan usage.

 You can access the MobiControl software directly from the SOTI website and start using it on a 30-day free trial to check out the system before you buy.

 With the free MDM you get just about all of the security features available on all Miradore plans.
 These include end-to-end encryption and remote control functions.
-Those remote access functions allow you to lock or wipe a lost device, locate it, reset its password, or even bypass any hardware password set by the user.
+Those remote access functions allow you to lock or wipe a lost device, reset its password, or even bypass any hardware password set by the user.
 You can make the device sound an alarm, which is useful to help a user to locate a misplaced device or to deter a thief.